-Figure 29.
+Figure 28.
 The page for configuring PPPoE WAN connection.

-The PPPoA connection type is available for the ADSL connection method only.
+The PPPoA connection type is available for the ADSL mode only.

 In the Username field enter the login and in the Password field enter the password provided by your ISP.
-Click the Show icon () to display the entered password.
+Click the Show icon ( ) to display the entered password.
 If authorization is not required, select the Without authorization checkbox.